-No, but if you have, please include your scores in the application.
+However, if you have taken the GRE and would like to submit your scores, please feel free to do so.
 While verbal, mathematical, and analytical skills are generally important for designers, high exam scores do not necessarily predict design student success.
 A high quality portfolio and cogent Statement are the most important application components.

 What if I have team-based projects that I want to include in my portfolio?

-Having experience working in teams is valued, as this is a common mode of design practice and a focus of the program.
+Having experience working in teams is valued, as collaboration is a focus of the program.
 The committee adamantly requires that any portfolio project that was part of a group effort be labeled as such along with the specific role that the applicant played.
 Presenting a team-based project without appropriate attribution is ethically problematic.